-There are a range of definitions, traits and behaviours that are associated with inclusive leadership.
-For the purposes of this guidance when we refer to inclusive leadership, we mean leadership that values diversity and fosters inclusivity in their workplaces.
-Inclusive leaders ‘walk the talk’ through their everyday actions even when it can be challenging.
+There is a range of definitions, traits and behaviours that are associated with inclusive leadership.
+In the Papa Pounamu work programme, inclusive leadership means leadership that values diversity and fosters inclusivity in the workplace.
+Inclusive leaders role model good behaviour through their everyday actions even when it can be challenging.
 They encourage others to do the same.
-This type of inclusive leadership aligns well with the Deloitte six signature traits of an inclusive leader: cognisance, curiosity, cultural intelligence, collaboration, commitment and courage.
+This type of inclusive leadership aligns well with the Deloitte 6 signature traits of an inclusive leader: cognisance, curiosity, cultural intelligence, collaboration, commitment and courage.

 Inclusive leadership is a mindset, and we know that through continual learning and commitment to inclusive actions that we can encourage Public Service leaders to be and act more inclusively.